 Your baby can now sit upright by herself.
 Your 6 to 8 months old baby, will be able to move around on her own.
 She can move objects from one hand to another and can reach out for toys which she immediately puts in her mouth.

-Watch her like a hawk – at this age she can easily swallow random items and choke.
-When in a lying on her back position, she can also put her toes in her mouth.
-Have her spend some time on her tummy will strengthen her back and help her ease into crawling.
+Watch her like a hawk – at this age, she can easily swallow random items and choke.
+When lying on her back position, she can also put her toes in her mouth.
+Have her spend some time on her tummy will strengthen her back and help her ease to crawl.
 Her babbling sounds have now grown into giggles, squeals and lip clicks to express different emotions.
 She can drink from a cup and can feed herself from a feeding bottle with a little help.

 Your baby can now recognize you and other people close to him.
 She understands that you have a relationship and will cry when she sees you leave.
 She will be sensitive to strangers.
 She has begun teething therefore, you will notice increased drooling.
 Keep her bib on to avoid soiling her clothes.

 You have a cause to worry if the baby cannot grasp things by 8 months or cannot smile.
 Pay attention if the baby cannot make eye contact and does not seem to recognize you or others close to him.